 Making the Move from Law Firm Lawyer to Corporate Counsel

 Thinking about going from law firm to in-house?
 It’s important to recognize that most corporate counsels maintain executive leadership in companies.
 In fact, quite often, 75% of their work is devoted to business leadership, strategy, and operations while only 25% is concentrated on legal advisory.
 Therefore, it’s important to understand how business truly intersects with law.
+Here is my Above the Law article which discusses how to make the transition from law firm lawyer to corporate counsel successfully.

-For example, I served as an Assistant General Counsel for an smaller-held insurance company and an in-house counsel to a Fortune 200 insurance company.
+For example, I served as an Assistant General Counsel for a smaller-held insurance company and an in-house counsel to a Fortune 200 insurance company.
 As a result, I understand how the two roles can offer similar skill facets, but offer different focuses on business risk and leadership value.
 The corporate governance side of in-house work depends on whether or not you are partnering with BODs and stakeholders or you are acting as staff counsel and just maintaining a high-volume caseload.
-This type of information can be drawn out in an branding strategy session with an attorney resume writer.
+This type of information can be drawn out in a branding strategy session with an attorney resume writer.

-Here’s a helpful blog post written I’ve written from the perspective of being an attorney regarding how to write a legal resume and build your brand to give you the best legal resume possible: How to Write a Legal Resume and Build Your Brand.
+Here’s a helpful blog post I’ve written from the perspective of being an attorney regarding how to write a legal resume and build your brand to give you the best legal resume possible: How to Write a Legal Resume and Build Your Brand.

 In this blog post, I go in-depth about the difference between law firm attorneys and corporate counsels, why consulting with an attorney resume writer can benefit you in understanding your brand, how to broaden your network of legal contacts, and why you should not rely on job search boards.
 There is so much value out there today to be made in personalized relationships.